Designated Safeguarding StaFF

 Mrs D Smith and Mr K Precious (Assistant Headteachers)

-Mr P Rushfirth (Emotional Health and Wellbeing Manager)
+Mr P Rushfirth (Inclusion Manager)

-Miss J Northfield (Learning Mentor)
+Miss J Northfield (Safeguarding and Attendance)

 Each year all staff, volunteers and Governors review the procedures that must happen in order to protect children from harm.
 These can be found in the Child Protection Policy (which can be found in the Policies section of the website) and in the Keeping Children Safe in Education document.
 Below is a brief overview of what will happen if a child discloses something of concern to a friend or an adult in school: